MrOlof/MrOlof/README.md

 - 🔐 **Identity and security** with Entra ID, Defender, and Conditional Access
 - ☁️ **Cloud-native management** of Windows, apps, and users
 - 🚀 **CI/CD workflows** for IT operations and infrastructure-as-code

-I share tools, scripts, and real-world solutions for modern IT teams.